 Other Treatments Include:

-It’s a rehabilitation program that aims to strengthen the vestibular system, manage dizziness in Fairfax, VA and solve balance problems.
+It’s a rehabilitation program that aims to strengthen the vestibular system, manage dizziness and solve balance problems.

-It’s a safe, non-surgical treatment that can manage the various vertigo symptoms.
+It’s a safe, non-surgical treatment that can manage various vertigo symptoms.

 Chiropractic Treatment for Vertigo